Choosing the best hearing aids for seniors: Tips & advice

 • Assess your lifestyle preferences.
 There are so many factors that go into how you live your life and spend your days, and plenty of them are relevant to the kind of hearing aid you need.
 Do you feel comfortable handling small objects?
 Do you live in an area with lots of planes flying overhead?
 Do you attend church or other public speaking events?
 Do you go on lots of walks or runs?
 The answers to questions like these, taken in total, make a big difference in not only the kind of hearing aids you should buy but how they should be programmed.

 • Support makes a difference.
-Having someone to call when you’ve got a question or a problem makes a world of difference.
+Having someone to call when you have a question or a problem makes a world of difference.
 Establishing a relationship with a hearing care professional means that you’ll have a partner in your hearing health (one who knows all the technical stuff, too).
-Every Miracle-Ear purchase includes lifetime aftercare, so things like ongoing testing, cleanings, fittings, inspections, repairs and exams are part of the deal for years to come.
+Every Miracle-Ear purchase includes unlimited aftercare*, so things like ongoing testing, cleanings, fittings, inspections, repairs and exams are part of the deal for years to come.

 • Know your tech levels.
 Some people aren’t techies, and that’s OK.
 Others crave the newest scientific updates as soon as they emerge—that’s OK too.
 Knowing what kind of tech you’re able and willing to use and adapt to is part of the hearing aid selection process.
 You’ll be able to choose whether you want just the basics and manual operation or higher-tech options like app control, rechargeability, streaming audio and more.